soffes/blog/published/2013-05-23-my-dna/my-dna.markdown

 ---
-title: My DNA
 cover_image: cover.jpg
+tags:
-categories: life
+- life
 ---

+# My DNA

 Recently, I spit in a plastic tube and mailed it to California.
 While that sounds like a fun prank, it was to get my DNA tested by [23andMe](http://refer.23andme.com/a/clk/4VL1gj).
 The first few minutes of [this video](http://refactor.tv/31) show the unboxing/spitting.